• Skip to primary navigation

 community members holding signs at planning commission meeting

-The agenda for the November 5 meeting indicated that the Planning Commission would consider “proffers” (specific proposals) to be made by Sidewinder.
+The agenda for this week’s meeting indicated that the Planning Commission would consider “proffers” (specific proposals) to be made by Sidewinder.
 The two parties had met in a day-long mediation session the previous week, so presumably the commissioners were aware of the general outline of the proposed settlement prior to the meeting.

 Sidewinder’s Offer